 Consumers may purchase electronic savings bonds through the Treasury’s online system, TreasuryDirect® (Off-site Link).

-Automated Clearing House (ACH) Reclamation is a recovery procedure used by the Department of the Treasury, Financial Management Service (FMS), to obtain a refund (reclamation) from a presenting financial institution for federal government payments.
+Automated Clearing House (ACH) Reclamation is a recovery procedure used by the U.S. Department of the Treasury, Bureau of the Fiscal Service, to obtain a refund (reclamation) from a presenting financial institution for federal government payments.

 The U.S. Department of the Treasury sells marketable securities (Bills, Notes, Bonds and Treasury Inflation-Protected Securities (TIPS)) to the public through regular public auctions to raise the cash needed to operate the federal government and to refund maturing securities.
 Marketable securities can be bought, sold or transferred after they are originally issued.

-Check Reclamation is a recovery procedure used by the U.S. Department of the Treasury, Financial Management Service (FMS), to obtain a refund (reclamation) from a presenting financial institution for paid federal government checks.
+Check Reclamation is a recovery procedure used by the U.S. Department of the Treasury, Bureau of the Fiscal Service, to obtain a refund (reclamation) from a presenting financial institution for paid federal government checks.

 Savings Bonds for Financial Institutions